 Perhaps you have had great success with your complete dentures.
 For some patients though, changes in their mouth have made wearing dentures uncomfortable, speech difficult, and their looseness and slippage embarrassing.
 An implant-supported denture may be a solution to these concerns.
 An implant supported denture is a complete upper or lower denture that is anchored to dental implants with clips, snaps, or magnets.
 Benefits include a less bulky appliance, reduced stress on gum tissues increasing comfort, and the halt to continued bone loss in the area of the implants.
 If the function and comfort of your denture is of concern to you, please ask us if an implant supported denture may be of benefit to you.

 We perform a range of oral surgery procedures.
 Most routine extractions can be done in our office, including wisdom teeth.
 Dr. Caroline also routinely removes teeth for those patients who will be having immediate dentures placed.
 If you have had an extraction and require more information, please read our Patient Instructions Following Surgery.
+You can also check out our blog article providing insights and recommendations on how to prepare for oral surgery.

 A dental emergency is usually not expected; therefore Dr. Caroline tries to accommodate our patients as soon as possible.
 Please help us accomplish this by calling our office as early in the day as possible, or immediately after the dental accident.
 As a team, we wish to relieve your discomfort!
 If you have had a tooth knocked out please see our instructions.